 Like in New France, the majority of the population lived in the countryside, but there were also large towns like Philadelphia and Boston.

 These people had come from all over Europe.
 The majority of them were English, but there were also Dutch, Scottish, German and French people.
-We must not also forget the thousands of Africans who had been forcibly brought over to America as slaves.
-In the southern colonies, one in every five people (one out of every two people in Carolina) was a slave.
+There were also thousands of Africans who had been forcibly brought to America as slaves.
+In the southern colonies, one in every five people was a slave (one out of every two people in Carolina).

 The rapid increase in the population was due to the economic attractiveness of these colonies.
 The poor could find work or a plot of land to settle on.
 The rich could grow richer through trade or by cultivating large plantations.
 The Thirteen Colonies were also a haven for religious groups who had fled their homeland to escape persecution: English Puritans and Quakers, German Mennonites and Marovians, and even French Protestants.